umanitoba-cssa/ctf-2025/challenges/crypto-haiku-hunter-4/README.md

 This challenge combines two advanced obfuscation techniques: AES encryption and a Jargon translation table.

 The haiku provides key clues:
-* "Armor shields the truth" - Refers to AES (Advanced Encryption Standard), commonly used by military/defense
+* "Advanced standard hides" - Directly references AES (Advanced Encryption Standard)
 * "Words wear masks of other words" - Hints at the translation table (Jargon method)
-* "First keys hide the last" - Suggests that part of the AES key is hidden and must be brute-forced
+* "Last bytes must be found" - Tells us that part of the key must be brute-forced

+The forensic details provide additional information:
+* References to SHA-256 indicate the hashing algorithm used for key generation
+* "CBC mode" indicates the AES mode
+* The sticky note with "1337" and mention of missing 16-bits clearly points to a partial key that requires bruteforcing the last two bytes

 The solution requires multiple steps: